oopsmonk/documentation/channels/1.0/tutorials/build-a-messaging-app.md

     The [`?`](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html) operator is for handling any errors that may be produced while creating the message.
     :::

-5. Publish your channel on the Tangle
+5. Publish your `Announce` message on the Tangle

     ```rust
     client.send_message_with_options(&announcement, send_opt)?;